endearr/endearr/README.md

 <h5 align="center">
   please leave a message in my atabook or straw !
-    always whisper to interact im usually offtab! iwc at all times just in general, feel free to int or hide behind me just dont act weird
+    always whisper to interact im usually offtab! iwc at all times just in general, feel free to int or hide behind me just dont act weird to me
 </h5>

 <p align="center">